dadmehrdi/Machine-Learning/README.md

 ML5-A3 aims to implement Kernel Ridge Regression on a synthetic dataset to predict a function.
 The project involves hyperparameter optimization via cross-validation and leverages non-parametric bootstrap techniques to construct confidence intervals for the predicted outcomes.

-### High-Frequency Trading Hedge Funds
+### XYZ High-Frequency Trading Hedge Fund
-XYZ_Capital_Management aims to implement different techniques, including deep neural network and regression, to forecast y using x_1 to x_5 - the 1st part of the code aims to bring empirical evidence for some theoretical question.
+XYZ_Capital_Management aims to implement different techniques, including deep neural network and regression, to forecast y using x_1 to x_5 - the 1st part of the code aims to bring empirical evidence for some theoretical questions.